yarinlevi139/OS_EX2/Matala2/readme.txt

     ./async_client example3.txt (for a single file)

-you might need to run exec one couple of times to see the results
+you might need to run each executable couple of times to see the results.